ultralytics/ultralytics/docs/integrations/openvino.md

 | yolov8x | TorchScript | ✅      | 260.7     | 0.5371              | 1186.42                |
 | yolov8x | ONNX        | ✅      | 260.4     | 0.5371              | 768.90                 |
 | yolov8x | OpenVINO    | ✅      | 260.6     | 0.5367              | 19                     |

+## Conclusion

+The benchmarking results clearly demonstrate the benefits of exporting the YOLOv8 model to the OpenVINO format.
+Across different models and hardware platforms, the OpenVINO format consistently outperforms other formats in terms of inference speed while maintaining comparable accuracy.

+For the Intel® Data Center GPU Flex Series, the OpenVINO format was able to deliver inference speeds almost 10 times faster than the original PyTorch format.
+On the Xeon CPU, the OpenVINO format was twice as fast as the PyTorch format.
+The accuracy of the models remained nearly identical across the different formats.

+The benchmarks underline the effectiveness of OpenVINO as a tool for deploying deep learning models.
+By converting models to the OpenVINO format, developers can achieve significant performance improvements, making it easier to deploy these models in real-world applications.

+For more detailed information and instructions on using OpenVINO, refer to the [official OpenVINO documentation](https://docs.openvinotoolkit.org/latest/index.html).